 5. Seek Medical Help

-While itchiness in the ears can be treated at home to some extent, if you have more severe problems like ringing noise in the ear or an ear blockage, home treatment may not always be possible.
+While itchiness in the ears can be treated at home to some extent, if you have more severe problems including ringing in the ears or an ear blockage, home treatment may not always be possible.
 In such cases, a doctor’s consultation will be needed immediately.
-For instance, in the case of tinnitus or ringing ears, the condition needs to be diagnosed first.
+For instance, in the case of ringing ears, the condition needs to be diagnosed first.

 Then, the treatment will start according to the severity.
-If ear wax is making the symptoms worse, then the doctor will initiate wax removal.
-If the ringing noise is because of hearing loss due to aging, then hearing aids might be recommended.
+If earwax is making the symptoms worse, then the doctor will initiate wax removal.
+If the ringing noise is because of hearing loss due to aging, then an ear trumpet might be recommended.

 FAQs

 More studies are needed to analyze the role of menopause and hormone replacement therapy.
-Tinnitus or ringing ears could be seen in some women when HRT begins.
+Ringing ears could be seen in some women when HRT begins.
 However, eventually, hormone replacement therapy is said to have a positive effect on tinnitus, lowering its incidence to a greater extent.

 A study examined the medical documents of women aged 45-79 years in the menopause phase[2].
-It was found that HRT had positive effects, helping women to manage and prevent tinnitus.
+It was found that HRT had positive effects, helping women to manage and prevent ringing ears.

 The role of acupuncture in dealing with menopause symptoms has been widely discussed.
 Acupuncture focuses on stimulating the nerves, also targeting the throat, neck, and head muscles.
 The aim is to relieve the strain on the nerves of the ears and upper neck.
 Women suffering from ringing ears in menopause may benefit significantly from acupuncture.
 However, a doctor’s consultation must be sought before opting for acupuncture.

 The audiologist will first determine if menopause is the reason for the hearing loss.
 He will also conduct a hearing examination to understand the severity of the situation.
-If required, he may even prescribe hearing aids to help you cope with your hearing problems.
+If required, he may even prescribe a listening device to help you cope with your hearing problems.

 Conclusion

 Sometimes, you may be so indulged in dealing with your hot flashes and vaginal dryness that you tend to ignore the less common symptoms and pass it off as one of the regular health problems you often face.
-Intervening ear problems like ear itchiness or even the ringing sound at the earliest may help you arrive at a quicker resolution.
+Intervening ear issues like ear irritation or even the ringing sound at the earliest may help you arrive at a quicker resolution.